Hope brings joy. Even in a world where it may seem like there’s only bad news, there are still many reasons to be thankful and rejoice in the Lord.

 Be joyful in hope, patient in affliction, faithful in prayer.—Romans 12:12 (NIV)

-1. More mothers and children are surviving and thriving.
+2. More mothers and children are surviving and thriving.

 Give: The first weeks of life are a critical time for babies and their moms.
 Your gift of a new mother and baby kit can boost a baby’s chance to live a long, healthy life.

-2. Vitamin A supplements help keep children healthy.
+3. Vitamin A supplements help keep children healthy.

 Dear Lord, we know that every child is created in Your image and deserves our care.
 Renew our dedication to following Your example as a friend and healer for children in need around the world.

-4. Clean water and sanitation support healthy kids and communities.
+5. Access to clean water and sanitation support healthy kids and communities.

-Jesus, who quenches thirst with living water, help us to follow Your example and mirror Your kindness and generosity as we bring clean water to people around the world.
+Jesus, who quenches thirst with living water, help us to follow Your example and mirror Your kindness and generosity as we equip people around the world with clean water.

-Give: Your gift of a safe school latrine is a vote for education in the developing world.
-Girls and boys live healthier and stay in school longer when they have separate latrines, with handicapped access, and hand-washing stations.
+Give: Your gift of a safe school latrine is an investment in education — and a vital step toward ensuring access to clean water in the developing world.
+Girls and boys can live healthy lives and stay in school longer when they have separate latrines, including latrines with access for people with disabilities, and handwashing stations.